Foblex Flow

 People usually reach for something like setState(…) or loadFromJSON(…).
 A method on the component that takes the full graph and renders it.
 That is the reducer-for-graphs mental model.

-There is no setState.
-There is no hidden graph store.
+In the default mode there is no setState and no hidden graph store.
 The template is the graph — driven by your signals, rendered by Angular, with the library wiring up interactivity on top.

-Initialization works the same way.
-You do not load a flow into the library.
+Initialization works the same way in stateless mode.
 You hydrate your own signals from your backend or file, Angular renders the template, the library picks up the <f-node> and <f-connection> children and makes them interactive.
 When rendering settles, fFullRendered fires — that is the place to call getState() for measured bounds and run "fit to content".

-It is more accurate to say Foblex Flow is an interaction layer than a graph library.
-The graph is yours.
+It is more accurate to say the Foblex Flow core is an interaction layer than a graph library.
+The graph is yours unless you explicitly place its generic records in Managed Flow State.

 Every consequence of "stateless core" looks, on the surface, like a missing feature.
 None of them are.